Babasher/RecipeApp/README.md

 - ~~Implement updateIngredient [x]~~
 - Implement deleteIngredient []

+- Refactor ingredient table so that each item's macro is based on a general weight (lbs or grams)
--Implement a pantry to store all of user's readily available ingredients
+- Implement a pantry to store all of user's readily available ingredients

 Notes: Look into cookies / Admin permission.
 In general the ingredients table are populated by Admins only.